are Australian apricot kernels different from those imported

 and processors of Australian-grown apricot kernels exclusively.

-is one of the largest producers of apricots in the world.
+being one of the largest producers of apricots in the world,

-apricot kernels from overseas - they're mass-produced and
+reason to sell imported apricot kernels - they're

 to the origin of your apricot kernels.
 It is against Australian